GGolfz/GGolfz/README.md

 ### Glad to see you!
 My name is Wisarut Kitticharoenphonngam.
 You can call me Golf.

 I'm currently working as a software engineer.
 I graduated from the Computer Science program at the School of Information Technology at King Mongkut's University of Technology Thonburi (KMUTT).
 During my time at KMUTT, I had the opportunity to serve as the lead for the Google Developer Student Club and I was also a Beta Microsoft Learn Student Ambassador for Thailand.
 I'm excited to share my knowledge and experience with you all.
-You can know more about me >> https://ggolfz.me

 <link rel="preload" as="image" href="https://github.com/GGolfz/GGolfz/blob/master/terminal.gif">